Updated November 23, 2022

 Putting Addiction Into the Spotlight

-In the same 2009 interview, Oprah asked Whitney if she thought she’d be tempted to return to drug use again in the future.
+In the same 2009 interview with Oprah, the talkshow show host asked Whitney if she thought she’d be tempted to return to drug use again in the future.
 “Oprah, I can only take today, one day at a time, one day at a time.
 Right now no,” Houston said.

 This honest response highlights the short-term mindset that can be integral to recovering from and managing addiction.
 It’s a daily choice you make to resist the urge to use.
 There’s no permanent recovery solution but rather an ongoing process of monitoring and managing your mental health so you can live the life you want to.
 With professional support, it’s possible to make these daily choices over the long term.